Conan1231/APL_ESPHome_HomeAssistant_Integration_ESP32-S3/readme.md

     - Useful for touchless control interfaces
     - Works by detecting motion direction using infrared light
 - Proximity Sensing
+    - PROXIMITY sensor: detects the presence and distance of nearby objects by measuring the reflection of infrared light emitted by the sensor's IR LED
 - RGB Color Sensing
+    - CLEAR channel: measures the total light intensity across the visible spectrum, without distinguishing between colors (ambient brightness)
+    - RED, GREEN, BLUE Channels: measure the intensity of light in the red, green, and blue parts of the visible spectrum
+- Steps to Adjust Sensitivity
+    - by tweaking the ambient light gain and the LED drive level
+    - settings allow to make the sensor more responsive to changes in light intensity
+    - ambient_light_gain: 16x  # Options: 1x, 4x, 16x, 64x (default: 4x)
 ```yaml
 # APDS9960 Sensor Component
 apds9960: